Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

 \subsubsection{Performance Results}

-Figure~\ref{Fig:Technology} shows the predictor performance for the two technologies.
-Shown is the ultimate predictor performance when we map the prediction horizons to the signal timing and expected channel dynamics from these technologies.
-We find that for both it is possible to predict beyond 5 slots ahead with an error below the mean interference baseline.
-The gains against the channel and last value predictor are in line with those in Figures~\ref{Fig:Predictor2} and \ref{Fig:PredictorMsgs}.
+Fig.~\ref{Fig:Technology} shows the ultimate predictor performance with these parameters if we map the prediction horizons to the signal timing and expected channel dynamics.
+We find that it is possible to predict beyond five slots with an error below the mean interference baseline in both cases.
+The gains against the channel and the last value predictor are in line with those above.